You can be sitting in a room full of people and still feel completely alone.

 Sometimes loneliness comes from unspoken emotions.

-Maybe you’re stressed.
-Maybe you’re overwhelmed.
-Maybe you’re struggling silently.
+Maybe you are stressed.
+Maybe you are overwhelmed.
+Maybe you are struggling silently.

 When you carry heavy thoughts alone, even friendly environments can feel distant.